-Why do your placement at Citizens Advice Bournemouth?
+Why do your placement at Citizens Advice Bournemouth & Poole?

-Citizens Advice Bournemouth offer 40 week placement opportunities for those studying LLB Law.
+Citizens Advice Bournemouth & Poole offer 40 week placement opportunities for students studying LLB Law, Politics, IT, Marketing etc.

-Completing your placement with Citizens Advice Bournemouth allows you to develop hands on experience with a diverse range of people with varying enquiries.
+Completing your placement with Citizens Advice Bournemouth & Poole allows you to develop hands on experience with a diverse range of people with varying enquiries.

 As an employer we take pride in developing our volunteers and paid staff and take enjoyment in watching their confidence and skills base grow.
 Completing your 40 week placement with us will allow you to learn different things and help the local community.